kamejoko80/WICED-SDK/README.md

 2. Unzip WICED-SDK-3.3.1 to your local file-system

-3. Merge the WICED-SDK-3.3.1 in the patch with the WICED-SDK-3.3.1 you just unzip and replace the original files
+3. Download and copy the files in this add-on package to the WICED-SDK-3.3.1 you just unzip and replace the original files

 ##  RBLink (Programmer)